Mark Millan: Notable contributions to research

-Millan’s work in Munich was important in demonstrating the role of endorphins, ‘the brain’s own opioids,’ in controlling pain, a mechanisms exploited by morphine for its relief.
+Millan's work in Munich was important in demonstrating the role of endorphins, 'the brain's own opioids,' in controlling pain, a mechanisms exploited by morphine for its relief.
 At the turn of the millennium, he wrote two monographs on the induction and control of pain.
-Millan’s collaborative research at Servier has been broad based: from cells to chemical transmitters to cerebral circuits to clinical trials.
+Millan's collaborative research at Servier has been broad based: from cells to chemical transmitters to cerebral circuits to clinical trials.
 He is recognised as an expert on the role of monoamines and other neuromodulators in the cause and control of CNS disorders.
-Further, Millan is working in the newly baptised field of network medicine that includes the “multi-modal” treatment of complex disorders, as documented in his monograph in 2006.
+Further, Millan is working in the newly baptised field of network medicine that includes the "multi-modal" treatment of complex disorders, as documented in his monograph in 2006.
 In addition to more than 400 publications, his work has led to 50 patents on potentially-innovative therapy and numerous clinical development programmes.
 Millan is well known for his contribution to the antidepressant, Valdoxan.

 Awards

-Millan’s research on pain, stress, and endogenous opioids performed at the Max Planck Institute was recognised by two consecutive “Deutsche Forschungs Schwerpunkt” awards, and by the Serturner Prize for Pain Research in 1985.
-In 2014, he received the Dutch Pharmacological Society's Ariens Prize for Pharmacology based on his “Life-time contribution to psychopharmacology research and drug discovery.”
+Millan's research on pain, stress, and endogenous opioids performed at the Max Planck Institute was recognised by two consecutive "Deutsche Forschungs Schwerpunkt" awards, and by the Serturner Prize for Pain Research in 1985.
+In 2014, he received the Dutch Pharmacological Society's Ariens Prize for Pharmacology based on his "Life-time contribution to psychopharmacology research and drug discovery."

 Positions of trust and responsibility

-In 2005, Millan was selected as an expert for the ongoing National Institute of Mental Health “MATRICS” initiative for improving cognition in schizophrenia.
+In 2005, Millan was selected as an expert for the ongoing National Institute of Mental Health "MATRICS" initiative for improving cognition in schizophrenia.

-Since 2007, Millan has been a member of the Executive Committee of the European College of Neuropsychopharmacology (ECNP).
+Between 2007 and 2019, Millan was a member of the Executive Committee of the European College of Neuropsychopharmacology (ECNP).
 He was Secretary and chair of the ECNP Workshop for Junior Scientists in Europe, held annually in Nice, France.
-In 2008, Millan was one of the experts invited to participate in the UK Government’s 2008 Foresight Report on stress and mental health entitled “Mental Capital and Wellbeing: Making the most of ourselves in the 21st Century.”
+In 2008, Millan was one of the experts invited to participate in the UK Government's 2008 Foresight Report on stress and mental health entitled "Mental Capital and Wellbeing: Making the most of ourselves in the 21st Century."

 In 2009, Millan was nominated to join the Neuropharmacology & Psychopharmacology Department of the Faculty of 1000.
 In 2010, Millan was appointed an honorary professor at the Institute of Neuroscience and Psychology of the University of Glasgow.
 In 2014, Millan fronted a major new ECNP initiative on the past, present and future of the therapy of brain disorders, identifying six crucial domains of activity, and proposing a framework for progress.

 He was a member of the Editorial Board/Consultant for Psychopharmacology, the Journal of Pharmacology and Experimental Therapeutics and several other international journals.
 He is Associate Editor at Neuroscience Applied.

 In addition, Millan acts as an advisor for the national research foundations of numerous countries, including: France (Association Nationale de Recherche), the UK (Medical Research Council and Welcome Trust), and the US (National Science Foundation, and National Institute of Mental Health).